cdminigun/Python-Experiments/README.md

 Simple programs and more I used to aid my python learning.

-Feel free to make comments, sugestions or learn!
+Feel free to make comments and suggestions!